sallyman128/cafe-menu/NOTES.md

     1. Standard
     2. Metric
     3. Imperial

-  CLI - prompts user

-  CLI - If user ever ente

   CLI prompts user for zipcode and to select their preferred measurement
     "Please enter a 5-digit zipcode."
     .gets()
-    "Please select your preferred unit of measurement from list."
-      1. Standard
-      2. Metric
-      3. Imperial

   Program uses the user's selected info to pull info from the weather API.
   Returns the following information to the user